About this fund

 How to apply

 You need to use the Ōpōtiki District Creative Communities Scheme application form.
-You can download one below, or collect one from our customer services desk at 108 St John Street, Ōpōtiki.
+You can download one below or use our online application form.

-The first funding round for 2019-20 is not open for applications.
-You need to get your completed application to us by Friday, 4 October 2019.
-This is for projects starting after Wednesday, 16 October 2019.
+The first funding round for 2020-21 is now open for applications.
+You need to get your completed application to us by Friday 2 October 2020.
+This is for projects starting after Wednesday 14 October 2020.

 You can also access the Creative New Zealand best practice guide to community arts projects in Aotearoa New Zealand through their Community Arts Toolkit.